 Modelling urban spatial change in the GCR

-This project investigates what modelling is currently being undertaken to analyse urban change and predict future urban development.
-The results will be compiled into a research report, which, together with significant urban spatial data that GCRO has collated, will inform the development of an urban spatial change model in 2013/14.
+This project investigated what modelling is currently being undertaken to analyse urban change and predict future urban development.
+The results were compiled into a research report which, together with significant urban spatial data collated by the GCRO, may inform the development of a future urban spatial change model.

 - What modelling methodology, software and visualization tools might be appropriate for a GCRO urban change modelling project that could also benefit and inform the Gauteng Planning Commission G2055 project;

 - What data and variables are available and should be utilised in the modeling;